whbBBHR/Bot2BotCom/README.md

 # Bot2Bot Communication

-A Python script that enables conversation between two AI models: Claude (Anthropic) and GPT-4o (OpenAI).
+A Python project that enables conversation between two AI models: Claude (Anthropic) and GPT-4o (OpenAI).
 Watch as they discuss topics back and forth!

 ## Features